-ASVAB Scores Army
+Details About the ASVAB Scores for the Army

 5 things you must know about your ASVAB scores for army

 Armed Services Vocational Aptitude Battery or the ASVAB is a multi-aptitude test used for selecting potential candidates for the U.S. Military Services.
-ASVAB scores Army are used by the U.S. Army for their selection process.
+The ASVAB scores for Army are used by the U.S. Army for their selection process.

-There are 10 subtests in the ASVAB (9 in the case of Paper & Pencil version of the ASVAB) and the different formats of the scores for this test are released.
+There are 10 subtests in ASVAB (9 in the case of Paper & Pencil version of the ASVAB) and the different formats of the scores for this test are released.
 These different formats are,

 - The Standard Scores

 If you are attempting the ASVAB and want to join the U.S. Army, you must know the following five important things about the scores: